aspectran/aspectran.github.io/_pages/en/aspectran/user-guide.md

 sidebar: toc
 ---

-## 1. Introduction to Aspectran

 Aspectran is a lightweight, high-performance framework based on the JVM, designed to efficiently build a wide range of applications, from simple command-line applications to complex enterprise web services.
 This guide is written to help developers new to Aspectran gain a deep understanding of the framework's core concepts and to cope with various situations that may arise while developing real applications.

+## 1. Introduction to Aspectran

 ### 1.1.
 What is Aspectran?

+Aspectran is a lightweight, high-performance Java framework capable of developing various applications, from simple command-line tools to complex enterprise web services.
+It offers a consistent programming environment across different platforms like Web, Shell, and Daemon, enabling developers to easily build flexible and reusable components.

+### 1.2.
+Core Philosophy and Advantages

+*   **POJO-Centric Programming**: You can implement business logic using plain old Java objects (POJOs) without implementing special interfaces or inheriting from specific framework classes.
+This reduces the learning curve for developers and allows them to focus on solving business problems with pure Java code.
-Aspectran is a framework that boasts fast startup times and low memory footprint through minimal dependencies and optimized resource usage.
-This makes it particularly suitable for microservices architecture or cloud environments.
+*   **Lightweight and High-Performance**: Provides fast startup times and low memory footprint with minimal dependencies and optimized resource usage.

-It emphasizes an intuitive POJO-centric programming model, allowing developers to focus on business logic using plain old Java objects (POJOs) without needing to deeply understand the complex internal structure of the framework.
+*   **Inversion of Control (IoC) and Dependency Injection (DI)**: The framework takes responsibility for object creation, configuration, and lifecycle management, and automatically injects necessary dependencies to minimize coupling between components and help write flexible and reusable code.
+*   **Aspect-Oriented Programming (AOP)**: Modularizes cross-cutting concerns that appear repeatedly throughout the application, such as logging, transactions, and security, and separates them from the core business logic.
+*   **Adapter Pattern for Environmental Abstraction**: Provides the flexibility for the same business logic to run without modification in any environment (web, shell, daemon, etc.).

 ### 1.2.
 Core Philosophy and Advantages